Benefits and cost savings

 Pharmacists can substitute any of the available brands when dispensing a PBS medicine, provided that the prescriber has not ticked the box on the prescription indicating that the brand may not be substituted.
 This can ensure greater savings for patients.

-View the brands of the PBS medicines available for 60-day prescriptions which have a brand premium
+View the brands of the PBS medicines available for 60-day prescriptions that have a brand premium or a therapeutic group premium.

 PBS Safety Net

-The PBS Safety Net continues to support Medicare card holders who do not have a concession card and spend more than $1,563.50 on PBS medicines in 2023.
-Concession cardholders reach the safety net when they spend more than $262.80.
+The PBS Safety Net continues to support Medicare card holders who do not have a concession card and spend more than $1,647.90 on PBS medicines.
+Concession cardholders reach the safety net when they spend more than $277.20.

 With a 60-day prescription, patients may save so much on their medicines that they won’t need the safety net.
 Others will reach the safety net later in the year, spreading their medicine costs out over a longer period.
 If patients hit the threshold later in the year, it means they have saved money throughout the year.